thoas/bokchoy/docs/a-tour-of-bokchoy.md

 }
 ```

+A tracer implementation with sentry can be found [here](../examples/crawler/sentry).

 ### Catch failure events

 Bokchoy has an internal event listener system to catch the state of the task during its lifecycle.